vanleybasso/ladiversite/README.md

 ## 📌 Overview

-The system is an e-commerce platform developed for the fictitious company **La Diversité**, specialized in selling imported beverages.
+The system is an e-commerce platform developed for the company **La Diversité**, specialized in selling imported beverages.
 Its main goal is to automate the sales process, modernize customer service, and expand the brand's digital reach.

 The platform allows customers to:
 - View featured products,